 Principal investigator: prof. Lieve Brochez (MD,PhD)

-Skin cancer is by far the most frequent cancer worldwide and we previously modelled that the number of skin cancer patients will triple over the next 20 years.
-Non-melanoma skin cancer is responsible for about 90% of all skin cancers and originate from keratinocytes, called basal cell carcinoma and squamous cell carcinoma.
-The remaining 10% of skin cancers are melanomas, arising from malignant degeneration of melanocytes and are responsible for more than 400 deaths a year in Belgium.
+Skin cancer is by far the most frequent cancer worldwide.
+Non-melanoma skin cancer is responsible for about 90% of all skin cancers and originate mainly from keratinocytes (basal cell carcinoma and squamous cell carcinoma).
+The remaining 10% are melanomas, arising from malignant degeneration of melanocytes.
+In Belgium melanoma is responsible for more than 400 deaths every year.